 As a parent in Calgary I have fretted often on the question of finding the “best” school for my children.
 In Alberta we are blessed with many options for schools such as public, catholic, private and charter.
 This makes the task daunting for any parent.
-You are probably thinking of school options in Calgary because you are moving here, not happy with your child’s existing school or have a newborn and wondering if you are already late in getting on those much talked about wait lists for Calgary schools.
+You are probably thinking of schools in Calgary because you are moving here, not happy with your child’s existing school or have a newborn and wondering if you are already late in getting on those much talked about wait lists for schools in calgary.
 Maybe you have heard of Fraser ratings and wondering what they mean.
 Have no fear!
-Sit back, grab a cup of coffee and let’s talk schools.
+Sit back, grab a cup of coffee and let’s talk schools in calgary.
 I’m sharing a detailed guide on Calgary schools based on my personal experience and research.
 Hope this helps!

 The scope of this post is from Kindergarten to grade 12.
 According to the laws in Alberta, three and four year olds are not required to attend preschool.
 Kindergarten is also not mandatory.
 However children must start Grade 1 if they are six years of age or older on September 1.
 Due to capacity issues at popular schools, the best time to get in is however at kindergarten when they have maximum intake.